 Put the 3 vegetables and the curry in a small sauce pan with a bit of water and cook uncovered until the veg are soft and the liquid has almost evaporated.
 HINT: do this the night before to save time at breakfast.
 If your crêpe was cooked previously, warm it a little to take off the chill.
 Cook the egg by frying it in a lightly-oiled non-stick pan.
 Spoon the vegetable on the crêpe, put the egg on top.
 Hold briefly, if needed, in a warm oven while you pour the smoothie and warm beverage, and while you slice the fruit.

 Crab Cakes: 250 cal 4.7 g fat 24.0 g protein 14.2 g carbs Rock and Jonah crabs abound on the coast of New England and they are grand as crab cakes.
 This recipe is from Todd English’s Olive’s Table cookbook.
 Note: this is the full recipe and makes 5 cakes – more than you will eat at one meal.
 Prepare them all and cook as directed.
 HINT: This will provide a few future meals.

 Gently combine 1st 8 ingredients in a bowl.
 Dust a large plate with the flour.
 Using a 1/3 c. measure as a mold, form the crab cakes and turn them out onto the flour.
 There should be 5 cakes.
 Dust the top of the cakes with some of the flour.
 Heat a non-stick skillet and add 2 tsp olive oil.
 Handling them carefully, cook the crab cakes until they are beginning to brown on the top and bottom.
 Cook the beans.
-Put aioli on crab cakes and vegetable, and serve with a dab of aioli.
+Plate the crab cakes and vegetable, and serve with a dab of aioli.